singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 $ mv ink_linux_amd64 InkPaper
 ```
 The first line simply takes us to the location of the downloaded package (change to your download location).
 The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag.
-The third line takes us to the location where we keep our sites (and just now unpacked the file to) and the fourth line renames this directory to InkPaper.
+The third line takes us to the location where we keep our sites (and just now unpacked the file to) and the fourth line renames the directory we unpacked to InkPaper.

 #### 3. Preparing ink.
 If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on Netlify!

 For this reason, we will move our ink executable into a *bin* folder in the root of the site and rename it *ink.linux* and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.

-E.g. create the bin folder as below and by all means, rename the linux version of the ink file to ink.linux as we do in the command example below, but also keep an ink.osx OR an ink.ms file in there (for example) for local use.
+Create the bin folder and rename the linux version of the ink file to *ink.linux* as we do in the command example below, but also keep an ink.osx OR an ink.ms file in there for local use if you're in either OSX or Windows respectively.

 As we're using Linux however, we only need one ink executable and to put it in the bin folder and rename it we'll do the following:
 ```